hamsham/SoftLight/README.md

  instancing by pressing the `F2` key.
  * Skinning and animation (`animation_test.cpp`).
  * Large indoor environment rendering (`live_scene_test.cpp`): Press the `F1`
  Key to capture the mouse and explore the environment using the WASD keys.
+You can also toggle PBR-based rendering with the `F2` key as well as change the number of threads used for rendering by using the up/down arrow keys.
+ * Full-screen quad rendering (`fs_quad.cpp`).
+Render to an offscreen [Compact YCoCg Framebuffer](http://jcgt.org/published/0001/01/02/) then reconstruct the image in a second render pass.
  * Volumetric voxel rendering (`volume_test.cpp`).

 Check out the below screenshots to see what else it can do!